artisticmclaren/GDSM/README.md

 # How to use this

+### MAKE SURE YOU PUT THE FULL PATH TO YOUR GEOMETRY DASH APPDATA FOLDER IN PATH.TXT

+## main.py
+This compiles all the python scripts in this readme into one file.

 ## levelstats.py
 Run this file and enter a level name that is in the 'levels' directory to get statistics on it and specific objects. *object count is slightly innaccurate, dont know why.
 ## creategmd.py